copernicus-mogley/zkav.club/infrastructure/README.md

 * Resilient distribution
 * Long-term stewardship

 PeerTube is a strong fit for many communities, but not the only one.
-Our job is to help each community choose a path that matches their values and constraints—and then make it operational.
+Our job is to help each community choose a path that matches their values and constraints — and then make it work.

 ---